As U.S. pandemic intensifies, North Dakota becomes 35th state to require masks

 The surge is straining many state health care systems as the number of COVID-19 patients in U.S. hospitals rose to an all-time high 68,141 on Friday.

-Some governors, including Iowa’s Kim Reynolds, warned this week that their hospitals were nearing capacity.
+Some governors, including Iowa Republican Kim Reynolds, warned this week that their hospitals were nearing capacity.

-The U.S. Centers for Disease Control has recommended mask wearing and one widely cited model has estimated that a nationwide mask mandate could save 68,000 lives by next spring.
+The U.S. Centers for Disease Control and Prevention (CDC) has recommended mask wearing, and one widely cited model has estimated that a nationwide mandate could save 68,000 lives by next spring.
 Still, the issue has become politicized with several Republican governors refusing to require them, saying it is a matter of personal responsibility, not government mandate.

-U.S. President Donald Trump has rarely been seen wearing a mask, except when was stricken with the virus last month, while his Democratic successor, President-elect Joe Biden has sported one at nearly every public appearance.
+Republican President Donald Trump has rarely been seen wearing a mask, except when he was stricken with the virus last month.
+His Democratic successor, President-elect Joe Biden has sported one at nearly every public appearance.

 But the country’s patchwork of state responses to the pandemic will likely remain intact after Biden is inaugurated on Jan.
 20, according to Dr. Vivek Murthy, the head of Biden’s coronavirus advisory board.